 What is secondary glazing?

-Secondary glazing takes the basic principles of double glazing and applies it to homes where replacing the exterior window fitting is not an option, such as in heritage listed homes.
+Secondary glazing takes the basic principles of double glazing and applies it to homes where replacing the exterior window fitting is not an option, like with heritage listed homes.

-By adding a second layer of interior glass you are able to create an air cavity between the two panes reducing overall heat loss and noise.
+By adding a second layer of interior glass you create an air cavity between the two panes.
+This reduces overall heat loss and noise.

 Although secondary glazing is around half as effective as double glazing, it is considerably cheaper.
 This is because it is easy to install and does not require the strict weatherproofing requirements needed for the outside pane.
 So secondary glazing costs will be lower than installing brand new double glazing.

-Replacing secondary glazed windows is also easy with no specialty tools or knowledge needed.
+Replacing secondary glazed windows is also easy with no speciality tools or knowledge needed.

 Compare quotes from up to 4 local and trusted professionals

 With major home improvements, you want someone you can trust to do the job.
 This can be tricky!
 Make sure the job is done properly at the right price by comparing quotes from certified companies near you.